Alaska Food Coalition

 AFC plays a critical role in data collection and research to drive evidence-based solutions.
 Our research initiatives include:

-- Partnering with Feeding America on the Hunger in America study to assess food insecurity trends
+- Partnering with Feeding America to raise awareness around food insecurity trends through the Map the Meal Gap report

 - Conducting Alaska-specific research to identify gaps in food access